gsfish/translate-weibo-and-tweet/README.md

 # translate-weibo-and-tweet

 Translate your Weibo into English and post a Tweet.
-Thanks for IFTTT, Google and NetEase.
+Thanks to IFTTT, Google and NetEase.

 ## Usage